sul-dlss-labs/OCFL-Tools/README.md

 Can also read in an existing inventory.json to verify, manipulate, and produce an updated inventory file.

+This is very much a work-in-progress PROTOTYPE and is not guaranteed to do anything more than take up space on your storage device.
+Not all methods are implemented, and refactoring is a fact of life.

 ## Basic Usage

 ```